-How to Explain a Past Job Termination on an Application and Interview
+How to Explain a Past Job Termination on a Resume, Application, and Interview

 How to Explain Being Fired

 There is one question that most job applicants fear when they are filling out a job application or going in for a job interview:

 Were you ever terminated from a job and why?

 This is a difficult question to answer.
 The obvious answer is to be truthful about it, but in some cases that can cost you the job you are applying for.
 So how do you explain a past job termination on an application?
 Should you divulge why you were fired from a previous job?
 This article will cover exactly what you should do on you resume, application, and interview.
 There are different things to do at different steps, so it's best to be prepared for all circumstances.

 There's nothing wrong with being fired.— Ted Turner